adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 Install Edge Network & Edge Identity in Launch - Edge Bridge does not have a card here
 Analytics should remain installed in Launch for production app versions.
 Publish the changes

-////////// END: OUTLINE
+////////// END: OUTLINE -->

-## Prerequisites
+### Prerequisites
 - A timestamp enabled report suite is configured for mobile data collection.
 - A tag (also known as mobile property) is configured in Data Collection UI which has Adobe Analytics extension installed and configured.
-- AEPAnalytics mobile extension is installed and registered in the client-side mobile application.
-- `MobileCore.trackAction` and/or `MobileCore.trackState` API(s) are already implemented in the mobile application.

-### Prerequisites
+### Adobe Experience Platform setup
 Before any app changes we need to set up some configuration items on the Adobe Experience Platform (AEP) side.
 The end goal of this section is to create a mobile property that controls the configuration settings for the various AEP extensions in use in this tutorial.

 First we need to create an XDM schema (the format for data that the Edge Network uses) and configure a datastream (controls where the data will go).